-The sekala space is also used for social activities by utilizing the existing spaces under the banvan tree, such as the river banks, sidewalks, and the warung (small shop) zone.
+These spaces accommodate secular activities, which include activities carried out regularly and freedom regarding the use of the space (the sekala space).
+The sekala space, in this case, refers to a space used for activities without strict regulation, most likely recreational activities.
+Additionally, the sekala space does not have a category of space users.
+In other words, the sekala space is under the banvan tree, such as the river banks, sidewalks, and the warung (small shop) zone.
 For instance, people can use the existing spaces (the fixed elements) to sit and gather while having a chat with their friends or family.
 In the first case, the travelers use the sidewalk or river embankment as a place to sit while enjoying snacks sold by the nearby warung (small shop).
 Social activities also occur in spaces provided by the warung (small shop) owners, in which the travelers interact while enjoying food and drinks sold in the warung (small shop) or young people, who come by motorcycles, meet their friends.
 These young people also like to use empty space to hang out.
 Normally this meeting takes place at noon or late afternoon.
 Other existing space, such as the river embankment, is often used by children and young people as a playground, especially during the "kite season" due to its wide space.